Class of 2015

 Sophia Leonard, History and English, Southern literature and religion.

-Suzanne McShane, Political Economy and Cell with a Molecular Biology minor, Health Policy as it relates to cancer research and medicine.
+Suzanne McShane, Political Economy and Cell and Molecular Biology minor, The politics of breast cancer and breast cancer treatment.

 Victoria Orlowski, Biomedical Engineering, Prosthetic limbs or regenerative organs.

 Sophie Parker, Political Science and Latin American Studies, Women's leadership roles in politics and the shaping of women's future within the field of International Relations.